Layne-Huang/layne-huang.github.io/index.md

 ## News
 - **[Mar 2022]** I start my internship in Tencet AI Lab.
-- **[Nov 2021]** Our paper "[EGFI: drug–drug interaction extraction and generation with fusion of enriched entity and sentence information] is accepted to [Briefings in Bioinformatics] (https://academic.oup.com/bib/advance-article/doi/10.1093/bib/bbab451/6425806)
+- **[Nov 2021]** Our paper "CoaDTI: Multi-modal co-attention based framework for drug-target interaction annotation" is accepted to Briefings in Bioinformatics

 ## Publications
 <!-- - **EGFI: drug–drug interaction extraction and generation with fusion of enriched entity and sentence information**